sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

  * JSmol's telemetry functionality has been disabled.
 It will no longer phone home when, for example, using `viewer='jmol'` in a Jupyter notebook. [[https://trac.sagemath.org/ticket/30030|30030]] (Joshua Campbell)

+* Enhanced export for 3D surfaces in the STL file format, now available for disjoint unions.

 === For developers ===

  * Clarified that example Three.js plots in the documentation should use the `online=True` viewing option. [[https://trac.sagemath.org/ticket/30136|30136]] (Paul Masson)